 Microsoft SQL Server has a native extended procedure to run commands on the underlying operating system: xp_cmdshell()[34].
 This extended procedure can be abused to execute the echo command redirecting its text arguments to a file.
 Refer to the section 8.1.1 for further details on this extended procedure.

 The session user must have CONTROL SERVER permission to call this extended procedure.

-The created file is owned by the Windows user who runs the Microsoft SQL Server process.
+The created file is owned by the user that started the Microsoft SQL Server process and is world-readable.